11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 10. Incorrect Settings in Dehumidifier Control Panel

-It is not necessary that your dehumidifier keeps shutting Off because it is defective.
+It is not necessary that your dehumidifier keeps shutting OFF because it is defective.
 There are various options and modes you can select in dehumidifier controls.
-It is possible that your dehumidifier performs incomplete operation due to the settings you have selected in its control panel.
+Your dehumidifier may perform incomplete operation due to the settings you have selected in its control panel.

-We have a better sense of temperature in than the humidity.
-Generally ideal range of relative humidity is from 30-50 percent.
-It should always be lower than 60 percent.
+We have a better sense of feeling temperature than humidity.
+Generally ideal range of relative humidity is from 30-50 %.
+It should always be lower than 60 %.

 Humidity Monitor

-For you dehumidification is not complete but the unit is performing its job the way it is supposed to.
+This way, for you, dehumidification will not be complete, but the unit had already performed its job the way it is supposed to.

-Another reason your dehumidifier runs for a short while is automatic turn Off by timer.
+Another reason your dehumidifier may run only for a short while, due to its control panel options, is the automatic turn OFF by its timer.

-You see when you are running your dehumidifier on timer mode, then it does not matter what humidity you have selected in the humidistat.
+You see when you are running your dehumidifier on timer mode, then it doesn’t matter what humidity you have selected in the humidistat.

 Solutions